takemobiteam/takemobi-test.github.io/docs/index.md

 | Light Plan | Insertion Replan | To the extent possible, the solver will insert selected bookings into existing trips without changing the vehicles used.
 The remaining bookings will be planned seperately. | Airport: ?                                                   | POST /tui-cps/v1/bookings/insertion_replan                   |
 | [TBD]      | [TBD]            | Replan all bookings for the rest of the day without changing vehicles, affecting only passengers & vehicles that have not yet arrived at the airport. | Airport: When a flight gets delayed, ensure the affected passengers get an updated transfer plan, moving other passengers around as needed while minimizing the need to request new vehicles. | TBD                                                          |

+^ This section is great!
+I appreciate you left the name as TBD

 ## Manual Changes

-If the replan buttons cannot meet TUI staff's needs in some circumstances, then they can make manual changes to bookings & trips.
+If the TUI staff wants fine-grain control, to make small adjustments, or override rules, then they can make manual changes to bookings & trips.
 These manual changes are made via API calls, which are triggered by buttons & other actions in Ermes.

 | Ermes Name                         | Description                                                  | Use Cases                                                    | API Call                                                     |
 | ---------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |